Genesis of Criminal IP

 - Detection of suspicious VPN IP, TOR IP, Hosting IP, CDN, Scanner IP

-- Summary on open ports running, past abuse history, and vulnerabilities hidden within
+- Summary of open ports running, past abuse history, and vulnerabilities hidden

 2. Domain Search

-Domain search feature scans your target domain in real time and provides exhaustive information on that domain with a final risk score, which is determined by whether it is being used as a phishing domain, embeds malicious links, or contains valid certificates.
+The Domain Search feature scans your target domain in real-time and provides comprehensive information, including a final risk score based on whether it is being used as a phishing domain, contains malicious links, or has valid certificates.

 The domain risk score is also presented according to a 5-level risk matrix.
-Through domain summary feature, you can identify fake domain, fake SSL, abuse record, phishing record, hidden elements in html, program traps, network redirection, and suspicious cookies.
+Through the domain summary feature, you can identify the fake domain, fake SSL, abuse record, phishing record, hidden elements in HTML, program traps, network redirection, and suspicious cookies.

-This domain search is designed under the initiative “Use Criminal IP before clicking on suspicious links”, which is the one and only feature warranting detection of the malicious links that have only recently seen the light of the world and are yet to be registered in the existing database.
-Given a certain domain URL, a chrome is launched to conduct scanning and AI-driven analysis, which allows us to diagnose whether any new URLs are malicious and should be blocked accordingly.
+This domain search feature is designed as part of the “Use Criminal IP before clicking on suspicious links” initiative, which provides a unique capability to detect newly emerging malicious links that have not yet been registered in the existing database.
+When a user enters a domain URL, the system launches a Chrome browser to scan and perform AI-driven analysis.
+This allows us to identify any new URLs that may be malicious and should be blocked accordingly.